JnsLns/ptb_experiment_template/README.md

 % y coordinates in its rows, for each of the n points.
 This array format
 % (x,y coordinats in rows, points in columns) was chose since it is the
 % format that most Psychtoolbox functions expect.
-%
-%
-%                      ___Coordinate frames___
-%
-%
-% Presentation-area  : Origin at bottom left of presentation area, x-axis
-% (pa)                 increasing to the right, y-axis increasing upward.
-%                      Note that where the bottom left of the presentation
-%                      area is is determined by setting 'presArea_va'
-%                      (which gives the [horz, vert] length of each side of
-%                      the rectangular presentation area that in turn is
-%                      always centered in the screen; thus, if presArea_va
-%                      is [0 0], the origin is in the screen center).
-%
-% Psychtoolbox       : Origin at top left of the visible image of the
-% (ptb)                screen, x-axis increasing to the right, y-axis
-%                      increasing downward.
-Expected by all Psychtoolbox
-%                      functions.
-%
-% Screen-based       : Origin at bottom left of the visible image of the
-% (scr)                screen, x-axis increasing to the right, y-axis
-%                      increasing upward.
-This frame is intended for use
-%                      with motion tracking equipment.
-The idea is to have
-%                      markers mounted on the screen and assess others
-%                      markers' positions within a coordinate frame defined
-%                      by those mounted markers.
-The markers should be
-%                      mounted such that the coordinate frame is congruent
-%                      with the screen-based frame, thus enabling usage of
-%                      this class to convert from marker positions as
-%                      returned by the motion tracking equipment to the
-%                      other frames (e.g., for drawing a pointer on the
-%                      screen or recording trajectories in relation to
-%                      stimuli).

 #### A note about visual angle conversion